 At its core, a cost segregation study is a specialized tax strategy that breaks down a property into its individual components.
 Think of it this way: when you buy a property, you’re not just buying a building.
 You’re buying carpeting, cabinets, light fixtures, parking lots, and fences.
 The IRS allows you to depreciate these different components over shorter periods than the building structure itself.
 This study identifies those components and assigns them the correct, shorter recovery periods.
 This matters because writing off costs faster means you pay less in taxes today, giving you more cash on hand for your business right now.

-Cost Segregation vs. Standard Depreciation
+Cost Segregation vs. Standard Depreciation: What’s the Difference?

 Without a cost segregation study, you’d depreciate a residential rental property over 27.5 years and a commercial property over 39 years.
 This is known as standard, or straight-line, depreciation.
 A cost segregation study changes the game by allowing you to accelerate those deductions.
 It doesn’t create new deductions; it simply shifts the timing.
 Instead of waiting decades, you can depreciate certain assets over 5, 7, or 15 years.
 This front-loads your tax savings, giving you a significant financial advantage sooner.
 Proper accounting services can help you manage these depreciation schedules effectively.

-How Does a Cost Segregation Study Work?
+How Does a Cost Segregation Analysis Work?

 Think of a cost segregation study as a detailed financial x-ray of your property.
 Instead of viewing a building as one single asset that depreciates slowly over decades, this study identifies all its individual components.
 Everything from the carpeting and light fixtures to the landscaping and parking lot can be separated from the building’s structural shell.
 This detailed breakdown is the key to accelerating depreciation and improving your cash flow.
 The process involves a thorough analysis of architectural drawings, invoices, and contractor payment records, often paired with a physical site visit to ensure every component is correctly identified and valued.
 It’s a meticulous process, but one that uncovers significant tax-saving opportunities hidden within your property’s walls.